superhu4/bibledelight/content/plans/ten-minute.md

 ## My Thoughts
 - Good weekly rhythm with concise and applicable podcast.
 (Reminds me of the [Join the Journey](/plans/join) podcast.)
 - Does not explicitly acknowledge the church calendar.
 - Thoughtful arrangement of the New Testament.
-Scattering the Gospels throughout the years keep the account of Jesus fresh.
+Scattering the Gospels throughout the years keeps the account of Jesus fresh.
 Interspersing Paul's epistles in the Acts narrative helps connect the dots.

 Here's how they describe their order: